"The purest and most thoughtful minds are those which love color the most"

 Where to put which colors can be as important as the colors themselves.
 Several considerations should go into deciding which rooms receive which color and shade.
 For example, the orientation of a room and the consequent light it receives, whether hot west-facing light or cool north light, can help to determine the correct shade to use.
 Also important is the time of day which the room is most used.
 Consider a bedroom or dining room mainly used at night: these rooms should be colored with a shade compatible with artificial lighting.

-Perhaps most importantly, but complimentary to other considerations, is the psychology of the color choice.
+Perhaps most importantly, but complementary to other considerations, is the psychology of the color choice.
 The psychology of color has been studied for centuries and had been well established at the time of the rise of the craftsman style.
 While your personal preferences can certainly affect your choices, some general rules can be helpful to remember when choosing the right colors for the right rooms of the home.
-For instance, consider shades of blue for restful areas such as bedrooms, greens for more calm and inviting spaces, and hot colors to stimulate the appetite in the dining room.
+For instance, consider shades of blue for restful areas such as bedrooms, greens for more calm and inviting spaces, and hot colors like golden yellow to stimulate the appetite in the dining room.

-Complimenting Natural Wood
+Complementing Natural Wood

 Keep In Mind

 Craftsman style homes are known for softer colors.
 When choosing a color combination, strive for medium contrast colors rather than heavy dark colors which can diminish the overall effect.
 In the interior, think dusty rather than pastel when it come to lighter tones.
 For the surface finish on walls or ceilings, stay away from a satin-finish or semi-gloss which are traditionally reserved for the trim.
 Rather, opt for a flat or matte surface finish in keeping with the more reserved craftsman style.